1.Beware of everyday noise

 Turn down the background noise level in your life by buying appliances and devices that have low noise ratings.

-If the noise is too loud in the gym, movie theater, restaurant, or any other place you go often, ask the manager to turn it down.
+If the noise is too loud in the gym, movie theater, restaurant or bedroom,ask the person in the room to turn it down.

 Along with age and noise, research has shown that tobacco can increase a person’s risk for hearing loss.
 If you smoke, preserving your hearing is one more good reason to quit.